johnfoster-pge-utexas/PGE310-IntroProgramming/syllabus/syllabus.md

 **Online Python tutorials:**

 We will spend a few weeks learning some basic Python syntax and computer programming flow control conventions as part of this class; however, I strongly encourage you to utilize one of the online courses designed to teach Python.
-Two I recommend are:
+I recommend:

 1. [Codecademy](https://www.codecademy.com/catalog/language/python) - Free 7-day trail

-1. [Datacamp](https://www.datacamp.com/) - Information on how to aquire a free 2-month trail [here](https://www.c-sharpcorner.com/blogs/steps-to-activate-free-access-to-datacamp-pulralsight-linkedin-learning-etc-through-visual-studio-dev-essentials-program)

 **Course Introduction and Outline:**